 To reflect the Board of Trustees’ (the Board) mandated responsibility and expectation for providing a welcoming, inclusive, safe and healthy learning and working environment throughout the Division.

-To establish expectations regarding alcohol, tobacco and cannabis on and in District property (this includes District vehicles) and at District functions.
+To establish expectations regarding alcohol, tobacco and cannabis on and in Division property (this includes Division vehicles) and at Division functions.

 Alcohol is the intoxicating agent in beverage alcohol, ethyl alcohol or ethanol.